hirosystems/ordhook/README.md

 }

 // Get any Bitcoin transaction including a Block commitment.
-// Broadcasted payloads include Proof of Transfer reward informations.
+// Broadcasted payloads include Proof of Transfer reward information.
 {
     "if_this": {
         "scope": "stacks_protocol",